Updated: Jan 6

 The Complexity of the Facebook Algorithm

 There are certain nuances – and honestly, complexities – when it comes to the Facebook algorithm.
-Besides the team who designs and updates them at the backend, and Mark Zuckerberg, there are a few people with complete understanding of how it works.
+Besides the team who designs and updates them at the backend, and Mark Zuckerberg, there are a few people with a complete understanding of how it works.

 Regardless, marketers who don’t keep up with the changes in the algorithm can risk losing out on the opportunity of getting their posts and ads to their targeted audience – which is nothing short of negative ROI.